The Best Caravan Batteries: Lithium, Gel and AGMRV Battery & Electrical

 The Btec range also comes with an internal Battery Management System or BMS.
 The BMS will monitor each cell within the battery and is designed to protect the battery from over charge, over discharge, over temperature and short circuit.

 You cannot connect any of the EnerdriveB-TEC batteries in series.
 You can however connect up to two only of the same size (ah) B-TEC batteries in Parallel.
 Enerdrive recommend that you only do this if you don’t over load the max current of the internal BMS board from one of the batteries.
 Check the QnA section on any of the Enerdrive Lithium Battery product pages for more info relating to parallel connections.
+Dave from Enerdrive also talks about parallel connections in the video below:

 The main reason to choose a Lead Acid caravan battery is price.
 They are extremely affordable.
 A good quality, sealed, 100 Amp Camec AGM batteries will cost under $300 each.
 If weight and space are not an issue, you can keep connecting batteries in parallel to increase the overall battery capacity.